mrengy/vanguard-history/README.md

 Do this when you are coming back to work on the code after any time away.
 In <a href="#command-line">the command line</a>, [Run "git pull"](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#download-the-latest-changes-in-the-project) to update with the latest code from Github.

-<a href="#composer-update">Run `composer update`</a> to update plugins to match what is specified in composer.json.
+Run `composer update` (or `php composer.phar update`) to update plugins to match what is specified in composer.json.
 This will update plugins that have new versions available, delete plugins removed from composer.json, and install new plugins added to composer.json.

 ## branching